3n0wd3n/Unix-Linux/README.md

 # Unix-Linux
-  an UPOL pre-exam repositor for my summmary
+  an UPOL pre-exam repositor for my summmary (also for semminar called programming in unix shell)

   https://vyjidacek.cz/unix/